mobizt/FirebaseJson/README.md

 ## Usages

-FirebaseJson library is so simple to use as you read, store and update(edit) the JSON node in Firebase RTDB.
+FirebaseJson usages are so simple as you read, store and update(edit) the JSON node in Firebase RTDB.

 Since you declare the FirebaseJson (object) or FirebaseJsonArray, use the functions `setJsonData`, `add`, `set` and `remove` to build or edit JSON object and use `get` to parse the node's contents.